HomeBlogs

 The Real Cost of the AI Skills Gap

 Despite high enthusiasm, most organizations can't fully execute their AI plans.
-Why?
-They don’t have the internal capability.
+Why? - As they lack internal capability.
 In fact:

 • 56% of senior AI leaders cite lack of skilled talent as their number one barrier.